edepree/edepree.github.io/_posts/2021-11-20-configuring-wireguard-package-on-pfsense-2105-and-android.markdown

 First we must generate a new public/private key pair for the Android device.
 Then we must exchange public keys between the Android device and pfSense.

 After the key exchange is completed the Android peer can be configured on the WireGuard server.
 To complete this navigate to `VPN > WireGuard > Peers` and select `Add Peer`.
-Within this screen one can set a description for the peer, the public key for the peer, and assorted other settings.
-One area of importance is "Allowed IPs".
-By configuring the "Allowed IPs" to a single network address we can inform pfSense that any traffic destine for that IP should be delivered to that peer.
-The "Allowed IP" configured for a peer should be in alignment with the "Addresses" configured within the Android client (see below).
+Within this screen one can set a description for the peer, configure the public key for the peer which was previously exchanged from the Android device, and adjust other assorted settings.
+One area of importance to note is the "Allowed IPs" field.
+By configuring the "Allowed IPs" to a single unused network address within the tunnel's subnet we can inform pfSense that any traffic destine for that IP should be delivered to that peer.
+The "Allowed IPs" configured for a peer should be in alignment with the "Addresses" configured on the remote endpoint (see below).
 This will allow for pfSense to route traffic appropriately in a multi-peer environment.

 ![WireGuard Peer Configuration]({{ site.github.url }}/assets/images/009/05.png){:class="img-responsive center-margin"}

 Finally, the Android client needs to be configured.
 As illustrated in the image below the client is setup with its public/private key pair.
 It is also configured with a static address within the subnet configured earlier (see "Allowed IPs" above).
 Also, it is configured with an explicit DNS server in order to leverage the on-premises name resolution server.

 Additionally, the WireGuard server is configured as a peer of the Android device.
-This involves installing the server's public key, configuring the public address (or domain name) of the server, and setting up the "Allowed IPs" to 0.0.0.0/0 in order to establish a full tunnel connection.
+This involves installing the server's public key, configuring the public address (or domain name) of the server, and setting up the "Allowed IPs" to 0.0.0.0/0 in order to route all traffic through the VPN.

 ![Android Configuration]({{ site.github.url }}/assets/images/007/06.png){:class="img-responsive center-margin"}